Early Symptoms of Cauda Equina Syndrome

 These symptoms can be confused with other conditions, meaning cauda equina can be misdiagnosed and patients sent away with medications for urinary infections and back pain.

 If a person sees a healthcare professional with cauda equina syndrome symptoms, a comprehensive assessment of the patient must be undertaken.
-This can include an emergency MRI scan to diagnose the condition.
-A confirmed diagnosis will require emergency surgery.
+This can include an emergency magnetic resonance imaging (MRI) scan to diagnose the condition.
+A confirmed diagnosis through the MRI will require emergency surgery.

-Delays in seeing a doctor in hospital, the scan to confirm the diagnosis and surgery can lead to life-changing injuries for the patient.
+Delays in seeing a doctor in hospital, or delays in undergoing the scan to confirm the diagnosis and receive surgery, can lead to life-changing injuries for the patient.
 Permanent damage can include:

 • Bladder and bowel incontinence